-Horace Buddoo is an educator, a speaker, author & communication coach.
+Horace Buddoo is an educator, speaker, & author.

 From the first day he stepped into the classroom as a substitute teacher back in 2003, Horace Buddoo knew that it was the beginning of a lifelong and rewarding journey in education.
 He is originally from Jamaica but has lived in Fort Lauderdale, Florida for most of his life.
 Horace has been recognized by many media outlets such as NBC6 and National Public Radio (NPR) for his contribution to education but one of his most treasured recognition was when he received a Mayoral Proclamation from the City of Pembroke Pines for his work as a Master Teacher in 2013.